 Seung Jong Lee is a Professor in the Graduate School of Public Administration at Seoul National University (Korea).
 He received his BA and MPA from Seoul National University and PhD from Northwestern University.
 His research interests include local governance, citizen participation, and community well-being.
 He served as President of the Korea Association for Public Administration and as Editor-in-Chiefs of several journals, including Korean Public Administration, Journal of Local Autonomy Studies (Korea), Journal of Local Administration (Korea), and Korean Policy Studies.
 He has actively participated in various governmental advisory positions, such as President of the Korea Research Institute of Local Administration (KRILA), member of the 2013 Presidential Transition Committee, Vice Chair of the Presidential Committee for Local Administration System Reform, and Chairperson of the National Evaluation Committee for Local Performance.

-Youngwha Kee is a Professor in the Department of Lifelong Education at Soongsil University (Korea) and the President of the National Institute of Lifelong Education.
+Youngwha Kee is a Professor in the Department of Lifelong Education at Soongsil University (Korea) and the former President of the National Institute of Lifelong Education.
 She has served as the President of the Association of Adult & Continuing Education of Korea and Director of the Korea Institute of Local Development Education.
 Currently, she serves on the editorial board of Springer’s Community Quality of Life and Well-Being book series, the International Journal of Continuing Education and Lifelong Learning (Hong Kong), the Lifelong Education Magazine (Taiwan), and Lifelong Education (China).
 Her research interests include educational gerontology, community and civic education, community wellbeing, community development, and governance.

 Rhonda Phillips is the dean of Honor's College at Purdue University (USA).
 Community investment and well-being comprise the focus of Rhonda's research and outreach activities.
 Her focus is community planning and development, as well as community indicator and evaluation systems for monitoring progress towards community development and economic development revitalization goals.
 Rhonda's honors include serving as the 2006 Fulbright UK Ulster Policy Fellow in Northern Ireland at the University of Ulster, focusing on heritage and cultural based community and economic development strategies via The Township Heritage Initiative.
 She is author or editor of eighteen books, including Introduction to Community Development and Community Development Indicators Measuring Systems.
 Along with Joe Sirgy and Don Rahtz, she co-edited several of the volumes in the Community Quality-of-Life Indicators: Best Cases series published through ISQOLS and Springer (www.springer.com), and is series editor for the new Community Quality of Life and Well-Being series with Springer